codyzu/codyzu.github.io/hapi/hapi.md

   * do as much as possible with config!
 * caching built-in <!-- .element: class="fragment fade-up" -->

+Note:

+* big teams / code isolation: not as important for microservices, but still interesting

 ## Principle: config over code